Expert advice on how to (smartly) supercharge your smoothie.

 I’M ALWAYS TIRED

 When getting more sleep is out of the question, there are a few expert-approved items you can add to your smoothie.
 Matcha, in case you haven’t noticed, is having a moment—and it’s with good reason.
 Green tea’s potent sibling is known for creating an “alert calm.”
 It can contain as much caffeine as a cup of coffee but spares drinkers the jitters of caffeine via coffee.
 Another perk?
 It’s packed with antioxidants to help protect the body from free radicals.
-For a caffeine-free energy boost, add a tablespoon of Blackstrap Molasses for an energy boost.
+For a caffeine-free energy boost, add a tablespoon of Blackstrap Molasses.
 Molasses is a rich source of “highly bioavailable iron” (which means it’s readily absorbed by our bodies).
 Plus, it blends really well with “the milk of your choice, pumpkin pie spice, and a frozen banana,” Dr. Tierarona Low Dog, MD. & Chief Medical Officer of Well & Being Spa, says.

 I’M BREAKING OUT